 - Providing clear value to the customer

-- Do so without introducing friction to the customer journey
+- Not introducing friction to the customer journey

-Friction can take the form of confusion.
-If shoppers wonder whether they might be able to find your DTC offer cheaper at a big box retailer, they may delay purchase until their confusion is resolved.
+If shoppers wonder whether they might be able to find your DTC offer cheaper at a big box retailer, for example, they may delay their purchase.

-When companies focus on DTC as a sales driver, the potential for channel conflict increases.
-But as we’ll soon highlight, the goal of a DTC strategy may be to obtain customer data and insights.
-If used to inform new product creation or to fine-tune marketing strategy, your DTC strategy may increase retail partner sales and strengthen your relationship.
+The potential for channel conflict increases when companies focus on DTC as a sales driver.
+But if used to inform new product creation or to fine-tune marketing strategy, your DTC strategy may increase retail partner sales and strengthen your relationship.

-For example, The Honest Company, a CPG company founded by actress Jessica Alba, has a clearly outlined strategy that drives new DTC sales while also increasing revenue for retail partners.
+The Honest Company, a CPG company founded by actress Jessica Alba, drives new DTC sales while also increasing revenue for retail partners.
 Consumers purchasing directly from the brand’s website can bundle items they use most often and have them delivered as subscription-based products:

 Bypassing retail partners isn’t necessarily a zero sum game in which your DTC sales cannibalize retail partner sales.
 Consumers may purchase from both of you if given a compelling reason and offered the right incentives.

 Deliver both by differentiating your DTC offering from what retail partners offer in their brick-and-mortar stores.
 Creatively bundle, brand, or package your DTC offering so as not to compete directly with retail partners.